Choose an ADA compliant toilet with these five easy tips

 But labels alone don’t tell the whole story.
 Because contractors or homeowners often change out toilet seats, their height may not be included on labels.
 Many seats tack on at least 1" of total height, which could bring the water closet into compliance.

-3. Mind the gap under the bowl for toe clearance
+3. Mind the gap around the bowl for clearance.

 Pro tip: Concealing plumbing components with wall-mounted toilets is a simple way to help meet toe clearance requirements.